What Is Bharat QR Code?

 How to make payment using Bharat QR Code

 Currently, Bharat QR is integrated into ICICI Bank’s Pockets app and HDFC Bank’s PayZapp with more banks expected to update their apps with support for the same.
-For making payment, you will need your bank app or BHIM app installed in your phone.
-At the store of the merchant, you have to open the app and tap on Scan QR Code or Scan & Pay (the options may differ from bank to bank) and scan the Bharat QR Code.
+For making a payment, you will need your bank app or BHIM app installed on your phone.
+At the store the merchant, you have to open the app and tap on Scan QR Code or Scan & Pay (the options may differ from bank to bank) and scan the Bharat QR Code.

 Once the code is scanned, the amount that has to be paid needs to be entered along with a remark and a four-digit passcode.
 As soon as the authentication gets completed, the money will get transferred to the merchant’s bank account.

 Benefits of Bharat QR Code